unboundsecurity/casp-express-deploy/casp-docker/README.md

 This project provides a quick and easy way to evaluate the Unbound [CASP](https://www.unboundtech.com/docs/CASP/CASP_User_Guide-HTML/Content/Products/CASP/CASP_Offering_Description/Solution.htm) solution.
 Unbound CASP is composed of several components that need to be setup to work properly.
 Therefore, this quick start solution is provided to enable you to launch CASP without any configuration using Docker.

-**Note: This project is intended to be used for POCs, demoes and development.
+**Note: This project is intended to be used for POCs, demos and development.
 For production, you can [Deploy CASP Using Terraform](../casp-terraform/README.md).**

 **Note**: If you are trying to install the [UKC Express Deploy](https://github.com/unbound-tech/UKC-Express-Deploy), you cannot run it and the CASP Express Deploy at the same time.